 3. Pukalani: Gateway to the Upcountry

 Pukalani is often considered the gateway to Upcountry Maui, as it’s the first town you’ll pass through when heading up the slopes of Haleakalā.
-While smaller in size compared to other Upcountry towns, Pukalani offers sweeping views of the island and has a number of parks, local shops, and restaurants that make it worth a stop.
+While smaller than other Upcountry towns, Pukalani offers sweeping views of the island, along with several parks, local shops, and restaurants, making it worth a stop.

 4. Olinda: A Quiet Retreat

-Tucked away further up the mountain, Olinda is a peaceful retreat that feels far removed from the hustle and bustle of the island.
+Tucked away further up the mountain, Olinda is a peaceful retreat that feels far removed from the island’s hustle and bustle.
 This small community is known for its forests, hiking trails, and cooler temperatures.
-Visitors seeking tranquility and outdoor adventure will find Olinda to be a perfect destination, with trails like Waihou Spring Forest Reserve offering serene hikes through eucalyptus and pine forests.
+Visitors seeking tranquility and outdoor adventure will find Olinda a perfect destination, with trails such as the Waihou Spring Forest Reserve offering serene hikes through eucalyptus and pine forests.

 Photo Courtesy of Maui Guidebook